Multi-Objective Optimization for Sparse Deep Multi-Task Learning: Conclusion

 \section{Conclusion}

 This work presents a novel approach to addressing challenges arising from conflicting optimization criteria in various Deep Learning contexts.
 Our Multi-Objective Optimization technique enhances the efficiency and applicability of training Deep Neural Networks (DNNs) across multiple tasks by combining a modified Weighted Chebyshev scalarization with an Augmented Lagrangian method.
 Through empirical validation on both the MultiMNIST and our newly introduced Cifar10Mnist datasets, our technique, complemented by our innovative Multi-Task Learning model architecture named the Monitored Deep Multi-Task Network (MDMTN), has demonstrated superior performance compared to competing methods.
 These results underscore the potential of adaptive sparsification in training networks tailored to specific contexts, showcasing the feasibility of substantial network size reduction while maintaining satisfactory performance levels.
-One limitation of our approach is that, when considering a specific preference vector, the degree of sparsity induced might exhibit variation across multiple repetitions of the training process, especially when the acceptable range is too large.
 Future research will delve into the integration of adaptivity mechanisms and explore strategies to mitigate the impact of sparsity on model performance in scenarios involving dissimilar tasks.